-Financial aid is an important part of what makes UC such a great value.
+Financial aid is another important part of what makes UC such a great value.

 A substantial amount of student aid comes from scholarships and grants available directly through Utica College.
 The average financial aid package - including grants, scholarships, student employment, and federal loans - covers more than half of your cost of attendance.